Staphopain A (Staphylococcus aureus): Genetics

 Staphopain A expressed from the gene scpA within the scp operon.
 The operon also contains the gene scpB for staphostatin A (specific inhibitor of staphopain A), downstream of scpA.

 Staphopain A is largely co-expressed with the other three major proteases of S. aureus: aureolysin, glutamyl endopeptidase, and staphopain B. The transcription of scp occurs via a promoter controlled by "housekeeping" sigma factor σ^{A} and up-regulated by accessory gene regulator agr.
 It is at also repressed by staphylococcal accessory regulator sarA and by alternative sigma factor σ^{B} (a stress response modulator of Gram-positive bacteria). ssp expression is highly expressed in post-exponential growth phase.
 A more complex network of modulators and of environmental conditions affecting ssp expression have been suggested, however.
 Up-regulation of aureolysin during phagocytosis have also been observed.

 The scpA gene has a high prevalence in the genome of both commensal- and pathogenic-type S. aureus strains.

-Activation & inhibition
+Activation and inhibition

 Staphopain A is expressed as an inactive zymogen.
 In contrast to the other proteases, however, it appears to undergo rapid autocatalytic activation.
 It is thus also independent of the activation cascade of the three other proteases.

 S. aureus expresses the intracellular inhibitor staphostatin A, specific against staphopain A. As the activation of staphopain A could occur before it has been secreted by the bacteria, the staphostatin acts as prevention against harmful intracellular activity of the protease.